Adversarially robust clustering with optimality guarantees: Introduction

 \subsection{Problem}

 Clustering a set of observations is a classical learning problem in statistics and machine learning \cite{jian2009data}.
-When the observed data is from a mixture of distributions, a large body of research has studied algorithms to help classify points belonging to the same component.
-This labeling task facilitates learning the parameters of different mixture components with high accuracy.
-Applications exist in diverse areas, e.g., organizing wireless sensor networks \cite{ABBASI20072826,younis2006node,sasikumar2012k}, grouping different biological species \cite{maravelias1999habitat,pigolotti2007species}, medical imaging \cite{ng2006medical,ajala2012fuzzy,li2000regularized}, and social network analysis \cite{mishra2007clustering,ding2010clustering}.
-In practice, the data is bound to have noise and outliers, and clustering techniques must be robust to optimize different learning tasks \cite{dave1997robust,hardin2004outlier,garcia2010review}.
-Several new techniques have been developed to perform robust clustering to varying degrees \cite{dave1991characterization,dave1993robust,de1988modified,jolion1991robust,krishnapuram1993possibilistic}.
+When the observed data is generated via a mixture of distributions, a large body of research has studied algorithms to help classify points belonging to the same component.
+This clustering task facilitates the learning of parameters for different mixture components with high accuracy.
+Applications exist in diverse areas, e.g., organizing wireless sensor networks \cite{ABBASI20072826,sasikumar2012k}, grouping different biological species \cite{maravelias1999habitat,pigolotti2007species}, medical imaging \cite{ng2006medical,ajala2012fuzzy}, and social network analysis \cite{mishra2007clustering,ding2010clustering}.
+In practice, the data is likely to contain noise and outliers, and clustering techniques must be robust to optimize various learning tasks \cite{dave1997robust,hardin2004outlier,garcia2010review}.
+Several new techniques have been developed to perform robust clustering to varying degrees \cite{dave1991characterization,dave1993robust,jolion1991robust,krishnapuram1993possibilistic}.